mediv0/xmodal/README.md

-# ⚠️ this package is deprecated
+# ⚠️
-#### we won't maintain this package anymore. but you still can use it for training purposes and in small scale projects
+#### I won't maintain this package anymore. but you still can use it for training purposes and in small/medium scale projects
-We will be working on a more robust and better version of xmodal and we will release it in the future.
+I will be working on a more robust and better version of xmodal and we will release it in the future.

 --------------------